-Proposals (cover page and completed proposal package) must be submitted by email to be received by the proposal's program element deadline.
+Proposals (cover pages and completed proposal package) must be submitted by email to be received by the proposal's program element deadline.
 See the latest R&D Central announcement for the most up to date deadline information.

-NOTE: All Student Fellow, Rapid Response, Special Rapid Response, and Large University proposals must be submitted to CSES through the Los Alamos Principal Investigator.
+NOTE: All Student Fellow, Rapid Response, Special Rapid Response, and Institutional Program Development proposals must be submitted to CSES through the Los Alamos Principal

+Investigator.
 Chick Keller Postdoc packages are submitted to the LANL postdoc office, including the required CK CSES memo.